Business

 British Columbia

-Administered by Creative BC, the FIBC is a refundable labour-based tax incentive available to Canadian-owned and controlled production corporations that have a permanent establishment in BC.
+Creative BC is responsible for the administration of British Columbia’s motion picture tax credit programs for the Province of British Columbia.
+The FIBC is a refundable labour-based tax incentive available to Canadian owned and controlled production corporations that have a permanent establishment in BC.
 FIBC provides refundable tax credits based on eligible BC labour costs.
-This tax credit is designed to encourage film, television, digital animation, and visual effects production in British Columbia.
-The program includes six initiatives: Basic 35%, Regional 12.5%, Distant Location 6%, Training 30%, Digital Animation, Visual Effects and Post-Production (DAVE) 16% and Scriptwriting 35%.
+Effective January 1, 2025, the basic rate is 36%, with the following bonuses: Regional (12.5%) and Distant Location (6%) (available to live-action productions only), Training (30%), Digital Animation, Visual Effects and Post-Production (DAVE) (16%) and Scriptwriting 35%.
 The production corporation must apply to Creative BC to receive an eligibility certificate and a completion certificate for the production.
+(Note that the province intends to restore the regional and distant location tax credits for animation productions with a brick-and-mortar presence in the locations.)

 Manitoba